Eastern Catholic clergy in Ukraine: Education

 Prior to the annexation of Galicia by Austria, Ukrainian priests had typically been taught by their fathers, and their rudimentary education had been largely limited to the liturgy, basic knowledge of the Church Slavonic language and basic literacy.
 After the social and educational reforms that began with Austrian rule in the late 18th century, priests' children (typically future priests) attended elementary school in a small city not far from the village where their father had a parish and gymnasium in a larger city.
 The Austrians opened seminaries specifically for Ukrainian Catholic students in Vienna (1774) and Lviv (1783).
 All priests obtained four years of university-level education in one of these seminaries.
 They were required to study the three languages of Galicia: Ukrainian, Polish, and German; as well as Latin and Church Slavonic.
 Some priests knew other languages.
 Priests were expected to continue to educate themselves after they had been ordained.
+Exposure of seminarians to educated city girls in Vienna or Lviv led the seminarians to look down upon the manners of dress of rustic village girls.
+This led to the informal requirement that their potential brides (daughters of other priests) ought to be educated and conversant in fashionable literature, to be fluent in a foreign language, and to be able to play a musical instrument.

 The university-level education of Galician priests differentiated them from the more modestly-educated Orthodox priests of the neighboring Russian Empire and contributed to the difficulty in the Russian Orthodox Church's attempts to gain converts among western Ukrainians during World War I.